 - If you find a local instructor or group who inspires you at home, follow them on social media, and work out to any videos they post.

-- If you have a favourite app, check out whether there’s also a Facebook group so you can connect with other users.
+- If you have a favorite app, check out whether there’s also a Facebook group so you can connect with other users.

 This option isn’t as cheap as others on this list, but it adds variety to your workouts, and gets you into exercise classes you couldn’t otherwise attend.
 ClassPass lets you go to any studio that’s a member of the scheme, and you simply buy credits valid for a certain number of classes per month.
 Credits are valid in any ClassPass location, although sessions tend to require more credits in larger, expensive cities.

-At the moment, ClassPass is only available in the UK, US, Canada, and Australia.
-For those travelling in those countries, however, it might be a good option — and there are also video workouts available within the app for when you’re travelling somewhere not on the list.
+At the moment, ClassPass is available in the UK, US, Canada, several European and Asian countries, Australia, and New Zealand.
+For those traveling in those countries, it might be a good option — and there are also video workouts available within the app for when you’re traveling somewhere not on the list.

 - Blogilates: Cassey Ho is the personality behind this popular YouTube channel.
 Her videos are upbeat and easy to follow, and she has four million subscribers to attest to the effectiveness of these short videos.